asrulsibaoel/depth_estimation/README.md

 - `app/` — FastAPI application source code
 - `models/` — YOLO and MiDAS model files and utilities
+- `notebooks/` — Place where you want to research, develop the functionality and testing the inference api.
 - `run.sh` — Shell script to launch the FastAPI server
 - `requirements.txt` — Python dependencies